Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.5.2 =
+Fixed: Displaying an order with a shipping method that doesn't have coupons enabled, with free shipping, and with a coupon used now doesn't throw an error.
+Fixed: For international shipping, the wrong shipping currency was being passed to the widget.
+Fixed: The plugin stopped working if the delivery country was changed in the order detail to a country not supported by the selected shipping method.
+Fixed: Failed communication with the Packeta's internal API will no longer result in an error.

 = 1.5.1 =
 Updated: Viewing the log and printing labels is now possible with the manage_woocommerce permission, which is part of the "Shop Manager" role.
 Updated: We are extending the packeta_shipping_price filter with another parameter (carrier ID, free shipping limit, prices for individual weight limits).
 Using this filter, you can set a new shipping price, for example, according to the price of the order.